Overview and Policies of the Psychology Program

 Faculty research and academic advisors are "deputized" by the department to perform a variety of academic functions and to make certain routine decisions regarding the advisees in their charge.
 Academic advisors will approve course work for registration each semester and help you with questions about requirements and procedures, while research advisors normally will chair the portfolio, thesis, qualifying orals, and dissertation committees.

-Graduate student matters not handled routinely by the faculty advisors, such as problems with courses, an advisor, and personal or professional progress, are a primary responsibility of the Associate Dean (currently Dr. Kathy Pezdek).
-The Associate Dean also evaluates students' transcripts to see what prerequisite requirements have been satisfied, and coordinates financial aid and fellowship allocations in the department.
+Graduate student matters not handled routinely by the faculty advisors, such as problems with courses, an advisor, and personal or professional progress, are a primary responsibility of the Chair (currently Dr. William Crano).
+The Chair also evaluates students' transcripts to see what prerequisite requirements have been satisfied, and coordinates financial aid and fellowship allocations in the department.
 You should feel that you have "an ear" in the department.
-All of the faculty, but especially your advisors and the Associate Dean, are ready to listen if you have problems and to help you succeed.
+All of the faculty, but especially your advisors and the Chair, are ready to listen if you have problems and to help you succeed.

 The Graduate Faculty in Psychology (GFIP)